ANHCXI/SunnyDaysAhead/README.md

 1. Go here: https://www.petfinder.com/developers/v2/docs/
 2. Follow the instructions to create a Petfinder account.
-3. Next, you will go here to request an API Key/Secret Key: https://www.petfinder.com/developers/
+3. Next, you will go here to request an API Key/Secret Key: https://www.petfinder.com/developers/ and that's it, you have your keys.